send-on/new-demo-generator/README.md

 2. Add your custom events.
 3. Download the Google Sheet as a **CSV**.
 4. Load the webapp and enter your source write key and number of users.
 Press Generate
+5. Click Load Properties into Personas Memory.
-5. Upload your CSV and hit the button.
+6. Upload your CSV and hit the button.

 <br>